 |Waterways in this ring|

 At Barbridge Junction the Middlewich Branch of the ‘Shroppie’ diverts from the main line through pretty countryside towards Wardle Lock.
-A small section of canal, the Wardle Branch, completes the connection to the Trent & Mersey at Middlewich.
+A small section of canal, the Wardle Branch, completes the connection to the Trent & Mersey Canal at Middlewich.
 The locks here can be busy in summer, although the big lock can take two boats side by side.
 Middlewich evolved as a result of the Romans discovering salt here, they called the town Salinea.

 Its brown water is due to the leached minerals as the canal heads through the heart of The Potteries.
-At Etruria the Ski Centre, China Gardens and Waterworld immediately precede Festival Park Marina, site of the 1986 Stoke Garden Festival, shortly after which the Caldon Canal branches off towards Froghall and its famously low tunnel.
+At Etruria the Ski Centre, China Gardens and Waterworld immediately precede Festival Park Marina, site of the 1986 Stoke Garden Festival.
+Shortly after, the Caldon Canal branches off towards Froghall and its famously low tunnel.
 Stoke City Football Club, perhaps forever associated with Sir Stanley Mathews, is to the left and Trentham Gardens merit the detour of about a mile to the right.

 Approaching Autherley Junction the canal narrows for about half a mile, with room for one boat only.
-At Autherley Junction the Shropshire Union negotiates a stop lock and then continues to a solitary lock at Wheaton Aston before a series of locks including flights of 5 at Tyrley, 5 at Adderley and 15 at Audlem drop the line back down towards the Cheshire Plain.
-At Hurlston junction to the left the Llangollen wends its way towards the Welsh hills, ahead on the right lies Barbridge Junction.
+At Autherley Junction the Shropshire Union Canal negotiates a stop lock and then continues to a solitary lock at Wheaton Aston before a series of locks including flights of 5 at Tyrley, 5 at Adderley and 15 at Audlem drop the line back down towards the Cheshire Plain.
+At Hurleston junction to the left the Llangollen Canal wends its way towards the Welsh hills, ahead on the right lies Barbridge Junction.

-Last date edited: 22 March 2018
+Last date edited: 12 March 2019